 The Rural Finance Authority holds its board meetings on the first Wednesday of each month at 1:00 p.m.
 The board meetings are held at the Minnesota Department of Agriculture, 625 Robert Street North, St. Paul.
 The majority of these meetings are conducted by teleconference.
 The duration of these meetings are usually under one hour.
-The schedule for the remainder of 2017 is:
+The schedule for 2018 is:

 There are six public members appointed by the Governor.
 No public member may reside in the metropolitan area.